commoncrawl/example-warc-java/README.md

   static public void process(AmazonS3 s3, String bucketName, String prefix, int max) {
 ````````

-As you can see in the exmple code, I pass the buck and prefix as:
+As you can see in the example code, I pass the bucket and prefix as:

 ````````
     process(s3, "aws-publicdatasets", "common-crawl/crawl-data/CC-MAIN-2013-20", 2);